+The standard analyzer has one main flow path.
+With the IZS option installed, there is a second flow path through the IZS oven that runs whenever the IZS is on standby to purge H_2S from the oven chamber.
+The IZS flow is not measured so there is no reading for it on the front panel display.
 Refer to the flow diagrams (Section 2.3.3) for help in troubleshooting flow problems.
 In general, flow problems can be divided into three categories:

-- Flow is too high
+- · Flow is too high

 - Flow is greater than zero, but is too low, and/or unstable

 - Flow is zero (no flow)

-When troubleshooting flow problems, it is essential to confirm the actual flow rate without relying on the analyzer's flow display to ensure that the error is not with the analyzer's flow sensor and software.
-Use an independent, external, volumetric flow meter to perform a flow check as described in Section 5.6.7.3.
-Refer to the pneumatic flow diagrams in Section 2.3.3 as needed for reference.
+When troubleshooting flow problems, it is essential to confirm the actual flow rate without relying on the analyzer's flow display.
+The use of an independent, external flow meter to perform a flow check as described in Section 5.6.8.3 is essential.
+Refer to the pneumatic flow diagrams as needed for reference.